Panasonic G85 vs Canon G1 X Mark III

 The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in September 2016 and October 2017.
 The G85 is a mirrorless interchangeable lens camera, while the G1X Mark III is a fixed lens compact.
 The cameras are based on a Four Thirds (G85) and an APS-C (G1X Mark III) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G85 vs Canon G1 X Mark III